DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-cloud.md

     {
         public void main()
         {
-            // Ensure REST Client resources are correctly disposed once no longer required using DVCClient dvcClient = new DVCClient("YOUR_API_KEY");
+            // using ensures REST Client resources are correctly disposed once no longer required. using DVCCloudClient dvcClient = (DVCCloudClient) new DVCCloudClientBuilder() .SetEnvironmentKey("YOUR SDK KEY")
+                .Build();
         }
     }
 }